-3313 PRINCIPLES AND PRACTICES OF SPORTS ADMINISTRATION
+3313 PRINCIPLES AND PRACTICES OF SPORT ADMINISTRATION

-A study of the organization and administration within the professional, commercial, interscholastic, and intercollegiate sports industries.
+This course provides a study of the organization and administration within professional, commercial, recreational, interscholastic, and intercollgiate sports industry contexts.
+It investigates how business principles are applied in sport organizations and explores how Christian theology can and should influence the practice of sports administration.
 This course is normally offered in the spring semester.

-3413 MANAGING SPORTS ORGANIZATIONS
+3413 MANAGING SPORT ORGANIZATIONS